Capacity building training programme for public health officials in maternal and child health in Ethiopia, Kenya, Malawi and Uganda

 How is the programme delivered?

-The programme is led by Helena Lindgren, Associate professor, Karolinska Institutet, Department of Women's and Children's Health in collaboration with Miriam Wagoro, Senior lecturer and Director School of Nursing, University of Nairobi, Eveles Chimala, Senior Lecturer, Kamuzu College of Nursing and Midwifery, University of Malawi and Solomon Hailemeskel, lecturer and PhD student, University of Gondar, Ethiopia.
-The programme is part of the Centre of Excellence for Sustainable Health.
+The programme is led by Helena Lindgren, Associate professor, Karolinska Institutet, Department of Women's and Children's Health in collaboration with Miriam Wagoro, Senior lecturer and Director School of Nursing, University of Nairobi, Lydia Kabiri, lecturer and PhD student, School of Nursing, Makerere University and Solomon Hailemeskel, PhD and lecturer and PhD University of Gondar, Ethiopia.

 The programme will be delivered on approx. 20 % speed requiring all participants to actively contribute and use around 6-10 h/week.

 The programme will mainly run online, both through prerecorded webinars and videos as well as online interactive real-time workshops and group work.
-If the situation allows physical meetings and study visits in each respective country will be facilitated.
+Physical meetings and study visits in each respective country will also be facilitated.

 Content of the programme: